NaomiWaterlow/prescription_foi/README.md

 The data can be accessed from https://opendata.nhsbsa.net/dataset/foi-01671, and needs to be put in subfolders of data to run the above code. (data > ICB_Data and data > Practice_Data).

-The plots folder contains plots, currently from the by_population_2023.R file
+The plots folder contains output plots!